-The Bigelow Expandable Activity Module (BEAM) project is a NASA-industry partnership with Bigelow Aerospace (BA) that has developing the first human-rated expandable (also called "inflatable") space habitat for demonstration on the International Space Station (ISS).
+The Bigelow Expandable Activity Module (BEAM) project is a NASA-industry partnership with Bigelow Aerospace (BA) that developed the first human-rated expandable (also called "inflatable") space habitat for demonstration on the International Space Station (ISS).
 The partnership offers NASA substantial cost savings for technology development and for future exploration missions that could use commercially-provided expandable structures and habitats.

 The BEAM project advances expandable habitat technology by conducting a flight demonstration of a commercially-designed expandable system to achieve Technology Readiness Level 9.0.
 The primary performance requirement is to demonstrate that the BEAM can successfully launch and berth to the ISS, deploy and expand, and maintain long-term pressure without leakage.
 The leak performance is defined as both short-term, immediately after deployment, and long-term, for the balance of the mission.